Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Experiments

 \subsection{Comparison with General Multi-modal LLMs}

-We further compare \model with general Multi-modal LLMs (MLLMs) on the validation sets of \textit{description} (Task--1) and \textit{reasoning} (Task--3) tasks.
+We also compare \model with general MLLMs on \textit{description} (Task--1) and \textit{reasoning} (Task--3) tasks.
 We also transform the reasoning responses to bi-classification results to calculate the comparison accuracy.
-We choose three MLLMs as baselines: LLaVA~\cite{llava}, MiniGPT4~\cite{minigpt4}, and LAMM~\cite{lamm}.
-The model weights are obtained from their official GitHub repositories.
-We provide explicit and comprehensive task instructions to inform the MLLMs of the task definition.
+We choose four MLLMs as baselines: LLaVA~\cite{llava}, LLaVA-1.5~\cite{llava1.5}, MiniGPT4~\cite{minigpt4}, and LAMM~\cite{lamm}.
+We provide explicit instructions to inform the MLLMs of the task definition.

 \textbf{Quantitative results} are illustrated in \cref{tab:compare_mllm}.
-LLaVA-v1 and MiniGPT4 (LLaMA-2-chat) fail in IQA tasks, yielding either nearly identical results or irrelevant results across most samples.
-Other general MLLMs also exhibit poor performance, indicating their inadequacy for IQA tasks.
-However, after fine-tuning on our \dataset dataset, our \model achieves significantly improved performance.
+LLaVA and MiniGPT4 (LLaMA-2-chat) fail in IQA tasks, yielding either nearly identical results or irrelevant results across most samples.
+Other general MLLMs exhibit poor performance, indicating their inadequacy for IQA tasks.
+However, after fine-tuning on our \dataset dataset, \model achieves significantly improved performance.
+One possible reason for general MLLMs' inadequacy is that they are trained on single images, while our tasks require multi-image input.
+Therefore, we also test LLaVA-1.5 on \textit{description} task without a reference (\ie, single-image input).
+We then employ GPT-4 to verify whether ground-truth distortions are mentioned in the responses.
+The results (24\%) indicate some improvements over the full-reference setting (18\%).
+However, the overall performance remains sub-optimal.
+Qualitative results in \supp show the unsatisfying results of general MLLMs.

 \textbf{Qualitative results}.
 Three qualitative results of \textit{reasoning} task are depicted in \cref{fig:teaser} and \cref{fig:model}.
 More qualitative results and failure cases of \textit{description}, \textit{comparison}, and \textit{reasoning} tasks are illustrated in \supp.